Kerraan/Static-publicleadershipfoundation/src/event/TED talk4: Rene de Jong.md

 ---
-title: "TED Talk1: Rene de Jong"
+title: "TED Talk 4: Rene de Jong"
-date: 2022-11-20
+date: 2022-20-10
-tags: event
+tags: workshop
-image: /assets/images/project/academy.jpg
+image: /assets/images/project/academy.webp
 imageAlt: Academy pictue
 description: Contrary to popular belief, Lorem Ipsum is not simply random text.
-It has roots in a piece of classical Latin literature.
+It has roots in a piece of classical Latin literature
 ---

 Lorem Ipsum is simply dummy text of the printing and typesetting industry.
 Lorem Ipsum has been the industry's standard